polyeffects/lv2_to_dict/README.md

 a subclass of `dict` with a few added methods that help parse and structure RDF.
 It turns itself into a dict of dicts and lists of dicts that represents a hierarchy according to nodes.

-It also allows for interpreting URIRefs and Literals as strings, ints and floats according to the namespaces you specify.
+It also allows for interpreting Literals as strings, ints and floats and URIRefs as strings according to the namespaces you specify.
 Some namespaces are included in [namespaces.py](namespaces.py) for convenience.

 I created this mainly to parse [lv2][2] .ttl files in python but it may be useful for other purposes.